Tanmay Bhat

-He has performed at many stand-up comedy shows and was also part of 'Weirdass Comedy' founded by comedian Vir Das.
+Early life

+Bhat was born to a Kannada Brahmin family, he did his schooling from Cosmopolitan Education Society and Sheth Chunilal Damodardas Barfiwala High School located in Andheri.
+He went on to pursue his higher education at the R. D. National College and Jai Hind College, where he completed his bachelor's degree in advertising.

 Career

 Film and television

-Tanmay Bhat had his debut with UTV Bindass' flagship show, Hass Ley India.
+Tanmay Bhat made his debut with UTV Bindass' flagship show, Hass Ley India.
 He wrote for MTV India's Wassup and Nachle Ve with Saroj Khan.
-He ventured into story, screenplay and dialogue writing for Disney India's daily comedies Kya Mast Hai Life and NDTV Imagine's Oye!
+He ventured into story, screenplay and dialogue writing for Disney India's daily comedies Kya Mast Hai Life, The Suite Life of Karan & Kabir and NDTV Imagine's Oye!
 It's Friday! with Farhan Akhtar.

-He was the writer and producer for India's More Talent, a subsidiary comedy show spawning from Not true, and has scripted TV award shows, including the Filmfare Awards, Star Parivaar Awards, Balaji Awards, Big TV Awards and Stardust Awards.
+He was the writer and producer for India's More Talent, a subsidiary comedy show spawning from Not True, and has scripted TV award shows, including the Filmfare Awards, Star Parivaar Awards, Balaji Awards, Big TV Awards and Stardust Awards.

-He had a brief cameo appearance in Ragini MMS and appeared in Mr. X.
+He had a brief cameo appearance in Ragini MMS 2 (2014) and appeared in Mr. X (2015).

+In 2024, he appeared as the guest judge for two episodes on the comedy show, India's Got Latent.

 All India Bakchod

 All India Bakchod was co-founded as a YouTube channel in 2013 by Tanmay Bhat, Gursimran Khamba, Rohan Joshi and Ashish Shakya.
 They filmed sketches, performed stand-up comedy, and co-wrote shows as a comedy company.
-By early 2015, the comedy group became a creative agency, making branded content for corporate clients.
+By early 2015, the comedy group had become a creative agency, making branded content for corporate clients.
 AIB's first foray into YouTube consisted of short spoofs and mimicry-based sketches.
 Song parodies continued to feature stereotypical situations and play on heavy nostalgia in their work.
 They popularized a satirical trope, "Honest Indian...", which they applied to various situations.
 Their podcast guests and work collaborators included Bollywood celebrities, global and Indian comedians and filmmakers.

-In May 2016 Bhat uploaded a Snapchat video mimicking Sachin Tendulkar and Lata Mangeshkar, arguing about who is a better player.
+In May 2016 Bhat uploaded a Snapchat video mimicking Sachin Tendulkar and Lata Mangeshkar, arguing about who was a better player.
 The video generated heated controversy over their portrayal, which some deemed offensive and appalling, while others found it hilarious and witty.
 Following this, an FIR was registered by the Maharashtra Navnirman Sena against him and Mumbai police wrote to Google and YouTube requesting the video be deleted.

 In 2017 the comedian was booked and an FIR was filed against him for posting a meme of Indian Prime Minister Narendra Modi on Snapchat.